 Summary of the Top 10 Things to Pack For Iceland

-Reusable water bottle and / or thermos (we hate single use plastic!)
+5. Reusable water bottle or thermos

 What is the weather really like in Iceland?

-Thanks in part to the gulf stream, Iceland is a lot warmer than you might think for a small island in the middle of the Atlantic ocean skirting the Arctic Circle.
+Thanks in part to the Gulf Stream, Iceland is a lot warmer than you might think for a small island in the middle of the Atlantic Ocean skirting the Arctic Circle.
 The warm waters that flow up from the Equator flow around Iceland all year round, allowing the winters to be unseasonably warm (compared to places of the same latitude) and for the summers to be surprising mild, despite up to 24 hours of daylight.

 Is winter really that warm?